Coronavirus digest: Japan may prioritize vaccinations for Olympic athletes | DW | 08.04.2021

 CanSino has also been approved for use in China, Mexico, Pakistan and Hungary.
 It is due to arrive in Chile next month.

-Venezuela's Foreign Minister Jorge Arreaza claimed Wednesday that economic sanctions against the government of President Nicolas Maduro are blocking the nation from acquiring vaccines.
+Venezuela's Foreign Minister Jorge Arreaza said Wednesday that economic sanctions against the government of President Nicolas Maduro are blocking the nation from acquiring vaccines.

 The United States, which refuses to recognize Maduro's reelection in 2018, has frozen Venezuelan money in US bank accounts.
 Along with several European and other countries, the US views the election as fraudulent, and instead recognizes opposition leader Juan Guaido as the country's acting president.
 Washington has handed control of the frozen funds to Guaido.